 Choice of a Tax Software Program

 Each program offers several versions such as standard, deluxe, and a premium version.
-Each software offers diverse features and services; however, all of them contain federal income tax return forms.
+However, all of them contain federal income tax return forms.
 Depending on the software version, it can contain both the state and federal income tax return forms.
-There are even versions which can assist in tax deductions and credits for bigger tax savings.
+Some of the versions can also assist you in tax deductions and credits for bigger tax savings.

 Advantages of Tax Software Programs

 The user-friendly tax software caters to all.
 These programs usually offer step-by-step process which offers the taxpayers an opportunity to finish their tax preparation in half the time as compared to the traditional method.
 The software even enables the taxpayers to transfer the data from a state tax return to a federal return.
 This assures the consistency of the information, since both the forms tend to contain same data.